yash-seth/Misui-Thirdweel/README.md

 - dotenv is installed to keep secure data in .env file
 - multer is installed for uploading image
 - cloudinary is installed to store uploaded image
+- image upload using multer in cloudinary is successful